james5101/katacoda-scenarios/convert-python-to-3musketeers/step3.md

 `docker-compose build`{{execute}}

-The command above will produce a newly built printvars image.
+The command above will produce a newly built printvars-compose image.
 Let's run the following command to confirm our image built.

 `docker images`{{execute}}